 Sandhill Preservation Center is one of the most unique seed companies out there.
 This family run seed company finds its purpose and direction, completely in the word PRESERVATION!

 Back in 1984 I was 25 years old, and really catching a passion for seed saving.
 I had heard of the Seed Savers Exchange (SSE) and decided to join.
 I obtained my first copy of the Seed Savers Exchange Winter Yearbook in 1985.
-It was chock full of seed listings from all over the USA and other countries, and I remember pouring over that yearbook, amazed at all the varieties described and the historical/cultural information attached to them.
+It was chock full of seed listings from all over the USA and other countries, and I remember pouring over that yearbook.
+I was amazed at all the varieties described and the historical/cultural information attached to them.

 One of the first members of the SSE from whom I made a request was Glenn Drowns.
 After all, his picture was on the front cover of that yearbook and he was holding some very interesting squash!
 I requested a number of seeds from Glenn.